-As a land trust, the Monadnock Conservancy is always working on new land conservation projects in the Monadnock region.
-At any given time we may be working to protect a farm or working forest, habitat for native animals or lands important to local communities.
-Here’s a little bit about some of our most recent projects.
+As a land trust, the Monadnock Conservancy is always working on new land and water conservation projects in the Monadnock region.
+At any given time we may be working to protect a farm or working forest, habitat for native animals, or lands important to local communities.
+Here’s a little bit about some of the places we've protected.

 An historic and scenic working farm (95.3 acres)

 This farm has over half a mile of frontage along Fitzwilliam and Great roads.
 There are five hayfields totaling about 23 acres, plus 10 acres of wetlands and the remaining acreage being woods.
 Best of all, this project provides the chance to connect already protected lands on both sides of the property, to protect important soils and to preserve the scenic view along the roads.